 Champoeg Treaties- Willamette Valley Treaty Commission

-1851, April 17 to April 19, Treaty with the Twalaty Band of Calapooia.
-The Willamette Valley Treaty Commission negotiated the sale of their lands and a permanent reservation around Wapato Lake.
+2) 1851, April 17 to April 19, Treaty with the Twalaty Band of Calapooia.
+The Willamette Valley Treaty Commission negotiated the sale of the Tualatin lands and a permanent reservation around Wapato Lake.
 [Unratified]

-1851, May 3 to May 7, Treaty with the Santiam Band of Moolala Indians, At Champoeg the negotiated sale of the Molalla lands and establishment of a permanent reservation.
-This tribe is distinct from the Northern Molalla, north, of them and they are northeast of the Santiam Band of Calapooians. [unratified]
+6) 1851, May 3 to May 7, Treaty with the Santiam Band of Moolala Indians, At Champoeg the negotiated sale of the Molalla lands and establishment of a permanent reservation.
+This tribe is distinct from the Northern Molalla, south of them, and northeast of the Santiam Band of Calapooians. [unratified]

 Tansey Point Treaties- Anson Dart, Superintendent – arrangements by Robert Shortess, sub-Indian agent

-1851, August 8, Treaty with the Konnaack tribe of Chinook Indians, Anson Dart negotiated the sale of their lands.
-This Tribe is also known at the Skilloot tribe and held land on both sides of the Columbia.
+12) 1851, August 8, Treaty with the Konnaack tribe of Chinook Indians, Anson Dart negotiated the sale of their lands.
+This Tribe is also known as the Skilloot tribe and held land on both sides of the Columbia.
 They maintain the right to live in their residences and hunt.[unratified]

 Port Orford Treaties- Anson Dart